PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 }
 ```

-Save this as `bench.js`, we will edit this file multiple times.

-We can now run it with:
+Let's save this as `bench.js` and run our micro-benchmark to get a baseline:

 ```
 $ node bench.js